knowler/words/content/gg-a-git-directory-jumping-helper.md

 directory.
 Luckily, `fd` already respects `.gitignore` so we do not need to worry about dependencies or build files polluting our search selection.
-Also, we are making it fancy with a preview window the selected directory’s contents.
+Also, we are making it fancy with a preview window of the selected directory’s contents.

 I prefer to leave these as separate functions in case I want to just jump to the Git repo root or jump to a sub-directoy within